 Bush’s Pasture Park is a 90.5 acre city park located in the heart of Salem, Oregon.

-It is home to the municipal rose garden, mixed flower borders, and acres of oak woodlands, walking trails and picnic areas.
-The historic Bush House Museum and Conservatory and Salem Art Association’s Bush Barn Art Center and Annex are also located there.
-Downtown Salem is an easy 10-minute walk from the park.
+The park lies within the Gaiety Hill/Bush’s Pasture Park Historic District, and is an easy 10-minute walk from downtown Salem and the Oregon Capitol Building.
+It is home to Salem’s municipal rose garden, several mixed flower borders, and acres of oak woodlands, walking trails, and picnic areas.
+The historic Bush House Museum and Conservatory and Salem Art Association’s Bush Barn Art Center and Annex are also located in the northwest corner of the park.

-Bush’s Pasture Park is open 365 days a year and from 5 AM to Midnight.
-Bathrooms are closed at 4 PM.
+Bush’s Pasture Park is open 365 days a year and from Sunrise to Sunset.
 Dogs on a leash are welcome.

-The park offers several areas for reservation, including the Lower Leffelle picnic area, softball field, rose garden gazebo, and informal amphitheater.
-To learn more, visit the City of Salem’s park website.
+Several areas within the park may be reserved for a fee, including the Lower Leffelle picnic area, Phillips’ Field (softball field), the rose garden gazebo, the soap box derby track, and an informal amphitheater.
+To learn more about reservations in the park, visit the City of Salem’s park website.

-Bush’s Pasture Park is served directly by Cherriots bus routes 6, 7, and 22, and is one block east of route 21.
-Cherriots participates in TransitApp, a free smartphone application that provides route and planning information for Salem and over 100 additional cities.
+Bush’s Pasture Park is served directly by Cherriots bus route 7 (Mission Street).
+Bus routes 8, 18, and 21 pass within two blocks of the park, to the east or west.
+Cherriots participates in TransitApp, a free smartphone application that provides route and planning information for Salem and other cities.

 - Open lawns for Frisbee or similar activity